opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

 **_The parties’ arguments_**

 62     Mr Kalamohan argued that it is settled law that an employer who is an occupier of premises where an accident has happened can be liable to his employee in his capacity as an occupier, regardless of whether the employer is also liable under the common law for failing to take reasonable care of the employee’s safety.
-He cited _Ma HongFei v U-Hin Manufacturing Pte Ltd and another_ [2009] 4 SLR(R) 336 (“ _Ma HongFei_ ”) as authority for this proposition.
-He then cited _Sim Cheng Soon v BT Engineering Pte Ltd and another_ [2006] 1 SLR(R) 697 for the proposition that an occupier would be liable to an invitee for injuries suffered by him where:
+He cited _Ma HongFei v U-Hin Manufacturing Pte Ltd and another_ <span class="citation">[2009] 4 SLR(R) 336</span> (“ _Ma HongFei_ ”) as authority for this proposition.
+He then cited _Sim Cheng Soon v BT Engineering Pte Ltd and another_ <span class="citation">[2006] 1 SLR(R) 697</span> for the proposition that an occupier would be liable to an invitee for injuries suffered by him where:

  (a) The occupier knew or ought to have known of the danger; and